 - Nominated by National Antarctic Programmes and approved by COMNAP Executive.

-- Nominated by the relevant Scientific Unions of the International Council for Science (ICSU) or other appropriate international organizations (e.g. IUCH), and approved by the SCAR or COMNAP Executive as appropriate.
+- Nominated by the relevant Scientific Unions of the International Science Council (ISC) or other appropriate international organizations (e.g. IUCH), and approved by the SCAR or COMNAP Executive as appropriate.